compas-dev/compas_slicer/docs/examples/01_planar_slicing_simple.rst

 In the next step we use the Compas function ``Mesh.from_obj`` to load our ``.obj`` file.
-We then move it to the origin, but this can be any specified point, such as a point on your printbed.
+We then move it to the origin, but this can be any specified point, such as a point on your print bed.

 .. code-block:: python